proof88/PRooFPS-dd/README.md

 If you have performance issues and you are running the server instance of the game, pressing 'T' key anytime during the game saves extra information into the HTML log file.

-If you have network related issue, you can check real-time network statistics by displaying the frag table by pressing the 'TAB' key.
+If you have network related issue, you can check real-time network statistics by pressing the 'TAB' key at least 2 times.
 Note that some network statistics are also saved into the HTML log file whenever a client- or server instance disconnects.

 ## FAQ